Ancient Times (when gods still walked the earth among humans)

 “It is not moving.
 I think it is about to die.”
 Nue observed the fox not reacting to being picked up.
 It was too still.

 “How small.
 Too bad it will not survive.”
 Tsai did not think such a small creature could survive the bitter cold.
 Without any magic to keep it warm, this little fox was not going to survive.
-The temperature was too harsh for such a fragile creature without help.
+The temperature was too harsh for such a fragile creature.

 Ignoring both of her companions, Quan Yin gazed at the fox in her hands.
 It was so small.
 It could fit within her one hand alone.
-Athough it had not move since she removed it from the trunk, it was still weeping in its sleep.
+Athough it had not move since she removed it from the trunk, it was still whimpered in its sleep.
 Tears had froze its eyes shut.
-She could feel the slight heat that still radiate from its body despite all the ice that covered it.
+She could feel the slight heat that still radiated from its body despite all the ice that covered it.
 There was still some hope, but not much.
 It did not have much time to live.
-If she did not want fate taking this fox's life, she would have to act fast.
+If she did not want the angel of death taking this fox's life, she would have to act fast.
 She refuse to let fate have this little one.
 It had to live.

 Quickly, she drew the fox close to her chest, wrapping her fur coat around the fox to cover it in the fold.
 She sat down on the fallen trunk, rubbing the melting ice from the fur.